scodes02/ENCORE-Materiality-Tool/README.md

    - `07.
 Pressure mat ratings.csv`: Environmental pressure materiality ratings by ISIC code
    - `06.
 Dependency mat ratings.csv`: Ecosystem service dependency ratings by ISIC code
    - `14.
 EXIOBASE NACE ISIC crosswalk.csv` can be useful if an organisation have existing NACE or EXIOBASE classifications of spend
+   - `16.
+Upstream links.csv` creates links between economic activities and the upstream value chain to tier 1 and 2 of those activities
+   - `17.
+Downstream links.csv` creates links between economic activities and the downstream value chain to tier 1 and 2 of those activities

 Materiality Rating Scale
 	-       VH (Very High)